cyanfish/python-lichess/docs/api.rst

 In addition to the API parameters, each function takes an optional :data:`client` argument.
 See :doc:`api-config` for more information.

+By default, paging is handled automatically by a returned generator.
 If you want to handle paging manually, append :data:`_page` to the name of a function that returns a generator.
 For example, :data:`~lichess.api.user_games` becomes :data:`~lichess.api.user_games_page`.

 .. automodule:: lichess.api